I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugsymbolgroup2-getsymbolregister.md

 ## -remarks
 <p>For more information about symbol groups, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff554702">Scopes and Symbol Groups</a>.
 For more information about registers and the register index, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff554369">Registers</a>.</p>

-<p>For more information about symbol groups, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff554702">Scopes and Symbol Groups</a>.
-For more information about registers and the register index, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff554369">Registers</a>.</p>

 ## -requirements
 <table>
 <tr>